IMessage: Platforms

-On February 23, 2019, an independent open-source app called "AirMessage" was announced by app developer Cole Feuer,.
-This is done by routing messages through a Mac computer via the AirMessage server app, that acts as a relay server, connecting to Apple's iMessage network, back to the users device.
-The app is available on web and supports modern web browsers.
+On February 23, 2019, an independent open-source app called "AirMessage" was announced by app developer Cole Feuer.
+This is done by routing messages through a Mac computer via the AirMessage server app, which acts as a relay server, connecting to Apple's iMessage network and back to the user's device.
+The app is available on the web and supports modern web browsers.

-On November 28, 2020, an independent open-source app called BlueBubbles was announced by app developer Zach Shames, the app uses a server app on a macOS device that communicates with the client apps and forwards messages to a client app available on Android, Windows and Linux.
+On November 28, 2020, an independent open-source app called BlueBubbles was announced by app developer Zach Shames.
+It uses a server app on a macOS device that communicates with the client apps and forwards messages to a client app available on Android, Windows, and Linux.

 On December 5, 2023, an independent app called Beeper Mini, which used reverse engineering of the iMessage protocol, was released for Android.
 It quickly reached the top five free communications apps on Google Play and became the fastest-growing paid Android app in history, gaining more than 100,000 downloads in the first 48 hours.
-A few days after the launch, it was briefly shut down by Apple, but resumed operations again.
-Amy Klobuchar and Mike Lee, who lead the Senate's antitrust committee, wrote a letter to the Department of Justice expressing concern that Apple was not allowing competition.
-The developers of Beeper Mini restored the service again, which was soon shut down again by Apple.
-Ultimately, the creators of Beeper Mini gave up on bypassing Apple's attempts to shut down the service, so they stopped trying to reverse engineer iMessage.
+A few days after it launched, Apple briefly shut it down, but it resumed operations again.
+Amy Klobuchar and Mike Lee, who lead the Senate's antitrust committee, wrote the Department of Justice a letter expressing concern that Apple was not allowing competition.
+Beeper Mini's developers restored the service again, but Apple soon shut it down again.
+Ultimately, Beeper Mini's creators gave up on bypassing Apple's attempts to shut down the service and stopped trying to reverse-engineer iMessage.

 Reception

 On November 12, 2012, Chetan Sharma, a technology and strategy consulting firm, published the US Mobile Data Market Update Q3 2012, noting the decline of text messaging in the United States, and suggested the decline may be attributed to Americans using alternative free messaging services such as iMessage.

-In 2017, Google announced they would compete with iMessage with their own messaging service, Messages (formerly Android Messages).
+In 2017, Google announced it would compete with iMessage with its own messaging service, Messages (formerly Android Messages).